Dee4GitHub/angularjs-tdd-demo/README.md

 I have tried to use the latest version of npm and bower packages for each lesson shown in the original video by Daniel Stern.

-Please feel free to dwonload folders and use the code contained in them for your learning or other responsible use.
+Please feel free to download folders and use the code contained in them for your learning or other responsible use.

 Regards,